ng111w/exchange-rate/README.md

 - You should get a success message within the log file.
 - If there is an issue, check the log as well and see the "failed_jobs" table

+## To search for exchange rates by dates
+- visit "/search" and select availble dates and time from the drop down, click search and result should be displayed.

 ## Miscellaneous
 - The following property should be kept as they are, within the .env file EXCHANGE_RATE_URL, EXCHANGE_RATE_API, EXCHANGE_RATE_SYMBOLS

+## Contact
+If you have any issue with any portion of this code, please contact me on nolimit.gws@gmail.com